Ivi Adamou: 2012–14: Eurovision Song Contest

 After Eurovision, Adamou had a summer tour with concerts in Greece, Cyprus, Sweden and Spain.
 In Spain, she recorded "Time to Love" with Marsal Ventura, a Spanish DJ.
-When she returned to Greece she recorded another song called "Ase Me" with Kleopatra from Stavento.
+When she returned to Greece she recorded another song called "Ase Me" (Greek: Ασε με; English: Let me) with Kleopatra from hip-hop group Stavento.
+The music was created by METH, EY.O. and the lyrics by METH and MAGEDA.
 On 14 January 2013, on an appearance on Mega Channel's program Proino Mou, she announced that she would be releasing a new album in February 2013, but the album was not released during that time.
 She also announced through her Facebook page that her new song with Marsal Ventura, "Time to Love", would be released in early February.
 Stavento posted a backstage photo from the shooting of their new song with Adamou named "Na Sou Tragoudo" which was released on 4 March 2013 and was available for digital download on 11 March 2013.

 Adamou renewed her co-operation with Sony Music Greece on 5 April 2013.
 She revealed during her interview at MTV that her new album would have the title Eho Ourano (I Have Sky).
 Her next single, released on 31 May 2013, was titled "Ponane Oi Agapes" (Loves Hurt).
 For a fourth consecutive year, Adamou performed at the MAD Video Music Awards with Anise K and Shaya the song "Walking on Air".
 As Sony Music Greece was shut down, her album's release was cancelled.
 In January 2014, Adamou announced during one of her concerts that she would be returning with a new song after the small "break".
 She also revealed that the release of the song would be special.
 On 4 April 2014, Adamou appeared at the 2014 MadWalk along with Elisavet Spanou and Courtney Parker, where they all performed "Sway" for the Red Dress Act.